ryan-sharpnack/hack-the-homelab/docs/network-addressing-and-firewall-rules.md

 **SIEM01 outbound egress (added Day 8, 2026-07-13):** SIEM01 required outbound internet access for OS package updates.
 Rather than a broad "allow any outbound" rule, three narrowly scoped rules were added — one host (`10.50.10.20`), one purpose each (HTTP, HTTPS, DNS) — consistent with the least-privilege posture applied throughout this rule set.
 ICMP (ping) was deliberately left unpermitted, as it was never an actual requirement, only a diagnostic convenience during troubleshooting; ping to `1.1.1.1` from SIEM01 is expected to fail even with these rules in place.

+**Wazuh → Loki/Grafana/Alloy pivot (2026-07-15, IHA Day 9/10):** SIEM01's original Wazuh deployment was replaced due to an installer defect combined with a hardware resource ceiling on the host (see risk register / journal for full rationale).
+This changed the firewall requirements: the legacy Wazuh agent ports (1514 enrollment, 1515 event data) on OPT1 and OPT2 were **disabled, not deleted**, preserving the audit trail of what was originally provisioned and why it changed.
+A new rule was added on OPT2 — `10.50.30.10 → 10.50.10.20:3100 TCP` — scoped to the single HAWTHORNE host rather than the full VLAN30 subnet, consistent with the least-privilege pattern already applied to the AD-trust rules on this same interface.
+No equivalent rule was needed on the LAN tab for DC01-IRONBRIDGE, since IRONBRIDGE and SIEM01 share the same L2 segment and that traffic never traverses FW01 at all.
+The OPT1 legacy rules remain disabled with no replacement, since VLAN20 (WS01/APP01) has no active log-forwarding agent at this time.

-**Reference screenshots:** GUI confirmation of the applied rule sets for each interface are archived at `day25-14-pfsense-lan-rules-final.png`, `day25-15-pfsense-opt1-rules-final.png`, `day25-16-pfsense-opt2-rules-final.png`, and `siem01-pfsense-egress-rules.png` (evidence folder: `evidence/2026-07-13/`).
+**Reference screenshots:** GUI confirmation of the applied rule sets for each interface are archived at `day25-14-pfsense-lan-rules-final.png`, `day25-15-pfsense-opt1-rules-final.png`, `day25-16-pfsense-opt2-rules-final.png`, and `siem01-pfsense-egress-rules.png` (evidence folder: `evidence/2026-07-13/`). *(Add today's OPT1/OPT2 rule-state screenshots to `evidence/2026-07-15/` and reference them here once captured.)*